You hoped it would never happen, but in the back of your mind, you knew it could: Your small business is being sued. Now what?

 "If a lawyer can't explain something to you in plain English, run away," he said.

-Keith Dennen, a member attorney with the Nashville office of Dickinson Wright PLLC, also noted that a good lawyer should provide you with frequent status reports, as well as copies of all important pleadings and correspondence about the case.
+Keith Dennen, an attorney with FarrisBobango, also noted that a good lawyer should provide you with frequent status reports as well as copies of all important pleadings and correspondence about the case.

 During and after the case